Bloemencorso Bollenstreek

-Bloemencorso Bollenstreek is one of the flower parades in the Netherlands and one of the largest editions of the world.
-The event takes place in the end of April, The route starts on Saturday in Noordwijk and ends in the city of Haarlem the day after.
+Bloemencorso Bollenstreek is a flower parade in the Netherlands and one of the largest in the world.
+The event takes place in mid-April.
+The route starts on Friday evening in Noordwijk and ends in the city of Haarlem the day after.

 History

-The origins of this event took place in the end of the 1940s, just after World War II.
-When the World War was over the need for parties and socializing was great.
-Organizing parades began.
+The event originated just after World War II.
+When the war was over, there was seen to be a need for parties and socializing, and parades were organized.
 The procession consisted then of a couple with flower garlands and flower lingers, decorated trucks and handcarts.
 The local band preceded.

 The first flower parade of the bulb region dates back to the year 1947, while it was Willem Warmenhoven, an amaryllis grower from Hillegom, who was the creator of the first adult float in the shape of a whale.
 On a rickety form a small truck was built and were concealed hyacinths.
 Hillegom invited Sassenheim and Lisse to cooperate this event, this was set at a large-scale parade and a small corsocomité.
 The spring parade is closely linked to the spring flower exhibition Keukenhof.